marcelm/cutadapt/doc/reference.rst

    done.

 basepair_counts.poly_a_trimmed_read2 : int
-   Number of basepairs removed from read 2 due to poly-A trimming or null if no poly-A trimming was done or if input was single end.
+   Number of basepairs removed from read 2 due to poly-T trimming or null if no poly-T trimming was done or if input was single end.

 basepair_counts.output : int